Experimental action research as the preferred methodology in social, behavioral, health and human sciences

 References

 Baum, F., MacDougall, C., & Smith, D. (2006).
 Participatory action research.
-Journal of Epidemiology & Community Health, 60(10), 854-857.
+Journal of Epidemiology and Community Health, 60(10), 854-857.

 Baumeister, R.F. & Leary, M.R.
 (1997).
 Writing narrative literature reviews.
 Review of General Psychology, 1 , 311-320.

 Bonell, C., Fletcher, A., Morton, M., Lorenc, T., & Moore, L. (2012).
-Realist randomized controlled trials: A new approach to evaluating complex public health interventions.
-Social Science & Medicine, 75 (12), 2299-2306.
+Realistic randomized controlled trials: A novel approach to evaluating complex public health interventions.
+Social Sciences & Medicine, 75 (12), 2299-2306.

 Bryman, A. (2016).
 Social research methods (5th ed.).
 Oxford University Press.